SylvainPhilipona/chess/README.md

 # chess
-An implementation of the chess game
+An implementation of the chess game in c# Windows Forms Using .NET Framework 4.7.2